tilt-dev/tilt.build/src/product.md

 - Help us build a team culture where everyone's doing their best work

 ### Our Ideal Candidate
-- Lives in the New York City, or would be willing to relocate.
+- Lives in New York City, or would be willing to relocate.
 - Has written code professionally.
 We do not expect this role to involve any coding, but it will be hard to succeed in this role without a strong understanding of developer workflow.
 - Familiar with Docker, containers, microservices, and Kubernetes.
 Can explain what problems they solve.
-- Has previous experience in both large and small technology companies where they have launched and scaled a product.
+- Has previous experience in both large and small technology companies.
+  Has both launched and scaled a product.

 <h3 class="ctaLink u-marginBottomUnit u-marginTopUnit">
   <a href="/contact">